puppylinux-woof-CE/puppylinux-woof-CE.github.io/arch.md

 armhf, armv6l, armv7l, even 64 bit aarch64 or arm64.

 Puppy now has support for armhf on the [Raspberry Pi](https://www.raspberrypi.org) family of computers, from pi zero and the original pi 1 to the latest pi 4.
-See [the Puppy Forum](http://murga-linux.com/puppy/viewtopic.php?t=116841) for more details.
+See [the Old Puppy Forum](http://oldforum.puppylinux.com/puppy/viewtopic.php?t=116841) for more details.

 ### BIOS and UEFI